Ontong Java Atoll: History

 The islands were first inhabited by Polynesians approximately 2000 years ago.
 The main cultural and commercial exchanges took place with the inhabitants of neighboring Nukumanu Atoll, with whom Ontong Java people share many cultural affinities.

-It is likely that first European sighting was by the Spanish expedition of Álvaro de Mendaña on 1 February 1568.
+It is likely that the first European sighting was by the Spanish expedition of Álvaro de Mendaña on 1 February 1568.
 It was charted by them as Bajos de la Candelaria (shoals of Our Lady of Candlemas in Spanish).
-The following verifiable sighting by Europeans was by Abel Tasman in 1643 who named it Ontong Java; however, it wasn't until 1791 that Europeans set foot on the islands, when Capt.
+The following verifiable sighting by Europeans was by Abel Tasman in 1643 who named it Ontong Java; however, it was not until 1791 that Europeans set foot on the islands, when Capt.
 John Hunter (later Governor of New South Wales) named it Lord Howe Atoll.
 In 1893 the islands were annexed by Germany and ceded to Great Britain in 1899.

 Today the atoll's inhabitants make a subsistence living by means of coconut and taro (root) cultivation, as well as fishing.
 Until a ban in 2005, the primary source of income was beche de mer and trochus shells, which were shipped to Hong Kong.
 The inhabitants are also involved in copra production.
 It also has a prolific number of sea birds, including the black-naped tern, which uses Ontong Java Atoll as a breeding site.